Jessica Snow

-Jessica Snow (born 1964) is an American abstract artist, curator, and professor.
-Her paintings and drawings are distinguished by bright, vivid colors through a visual language that employs color, shape and texture to speak in conversation with the traditions of geometric abstraction, biomorphism, and color field painting.
-Her inspiration is fed by research into mid-century architecture, landscape design, 20th century art history and Asian art history.
+Jessica Snow (born 1964) is an American abstract artist, filmmaker, curator, and professor.
+Distinguishing characteristics of Snow’s paintings and drawings include bright, vivid colors through a visual language that employs color, shape and texture Snow's sources of artistic inspiration include landscape design, ancient art history, and the natural world.
+Her presentation of these subjects is influenced by traditions of geometric abstraction, biomorphism, and color field painting.
 She lives and works in San Francisco, California, where she teaches painting, drawing and art appreciation at the University of San Francisco.
-Recently she researched Classical Chinese Gardens in Jiangsu province, and her recent ‘Master of the Nets’ series is based on this research.

 Education

 Jessica Snow earned her Bachelor of Arts degree from the University of California, Davis in 1988, where she studied with Wayne Thiebaud, Squeak Carnwath and Cornelia Schultz.
 After attending a summer residency at the Skowhegan School of Painting and Sculpture in Skowhegan, Maine, she went on to earn her Master of Fine Arts degree from Mills College in Oakland, California in 1996, where she studied with Hung Liu, Ron Nagle, and Moira Roth.